xuankimtran/docs-1/pages/katalon-analytics/docs/kt-scheduler.md

 With a Trigger, your Test Runs are executed automatically based on your configurations when creating a Trigger.

-With a manual click, you have executed Test Runs at the time you manually click on the *Run* icon.
+You also execute Test Runs by manually clicking on the *Run* icon.

 After executing Test Runs, go to **Test Planning** to check their status in a calendar view.
 See: [View Test Runs](https://docs.katalon.com/katalon-analytics/docs/create-plan.html#view-test-runs).